Frenchtoast0/IZ-KIT/ProgrammingLanguage/codeV3.md

 ```

 Similar to LARA configuration language.
-Declare inputs, declare outputs
+Declare inputs, declare outputs, define what causes output to fire.
-Everything in meta in
+Everything in meta ignored.